 Throughout the period covered by the combined and consolidated financial statements, the Company operated as part of Exela Technologies, Inc. ("Exela" or "Parent").
 Consequently, stand-alone financial statements have not historically been prepared for the Company.
 The accompanying combined and consolidated financial statements have been prepared from Exela's historical accounting records and are presented on a stand-alone basis as if the Company's operations had been conducted independently from Exela.
 The operations of the Company are in various legal entities with a direct ownership relationship.
 Accordingly, Exela and its subsidiaries' net parent investment in these operations is shown in lieu of a statement of stockholder's equity in the combined and consolidated financial statements.
-The combined and consolidated financial statements and related notes to the combined and consolidated financial statements have been prepared in accordance with generally accepted accounting principles in the United States ("U.S. GAAP").
+The combined and consolidated financial statements have been prepared in accordance with generally accepted accounting principles in the United States ("U.S. GAAP").